akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 3. Run `truffle test`

 ## Deploying your own ProducerFactory to a testnet (Rinkeby)
+### The following is not neccesary to run locally.
 ### Setting up Infura Project
 1. Go to https://infura.io/
 2. Create an Infura account or sign in to an existing account and select `Create a New Project`.